 Inspired by the rise of pop-culture centered timelines brought about from That Wacky Redhead, AlternateHistory.com member Andrew T sought out to create his own, this one focusing on the 1980s.
 So, how did he go about doing it?
 Simple: with an album change.If you are familiar with the Eagles, you should know this story: after the Eagles broke up in 1980, one of its founding members pursued a solo career.
 He was Don Henley and, in 1982, he released his very first solo album, I Can't Stand Still.
-From this came a song which managed to reach #3 on the charts.
-It pushed the album to gold and helped make Henley's solo career legitimate: "Dirty Laundry".Now... what if Henleyneverrecorded that song?
+From this came a song which managed to reach #3 on the charts, push the album to gold and help make Henley's solo career legitimate: "Dirty Laundry".Now... what if Henleyneverrecorded that song?
 Surely, one song wouldn't have that big an impact on history, right?Well...Note: This trope page is currently under construction.
 Anyone who has read "Dirty Laundry: An Alternate 1980s" should feel free to add any tropes we seem to have missed.

 This work contains examples of:

 Danny Kortchmar falling victim to the "imaginary table".
 Why?
 This led him to spill his Stolichnaya, which ultimately caused Henley and him to clean it up with "towels, napkins, and even Don's discarded notes"... including the ones which would've resulted in "Dirty Laundry".